 I have had the good fortune to learn from some excellent artists: John Clayton, Hilda Neily, Rob Longley, Rick Dickinson, and Will Kefauver, for starters, and hope to continue learning whenever/wherever possible.
 Painting with the Mid-coast Plein Air group is a favorite part of each year!

-My work has been shown at the Boothbay Region Art Foundation, Maine Art Gallery, Cape School of Art (CSA) Special Exhibits and CSA Open Studio Gallery, Kefauver Gallery, The First Federal Savings & Loan in Boothbay Hbr, the Southport Library, and in the juried 2019 Art In ME show.
+My work has been shown at the Boothbay Region Art Foundation, Maine Art Gallery, Cape School of Art (CSA) Special Exhibits and CSA Open Studio Gallery, Kefauver Gallery, The First Federal Savings & Loan in Boothbay Hbr, the Southport Library, and in the juried 2019 and 2022 Art In ME shows.

 I live on a small farm in Boothbay with husband Alan, a dog, a cat, 2 horses, and 2 chickens, and practice fiber arts (weaving, spinning, dying), in my spare time.